Code-Institute-Submissions/alexrwinter/README.md

 - Give a clean, modern, professional image

 <h2>Client Objectives</h2>
-- Looking for a sound editor for their project, or working in a related field looking for contacts
+- Looking for a sound editor for their project, or working in a related field looking for contacts<br>
-- Clear and simple information
+- Clear information about what services are provided<br>
-- Find out the credibility of individual/ service
+- Find out the credibility of individual/ service<br>
-- Get a sense of who this person is (a personable yet professional image: someone they want to work with or know professionally)
+- Get a sense of who this person is (a personable yet professional image: someone they want to work with or know professionally)<br>
 - Easy to contact and easy to connect with online (esp.
-LinkedIn)
+LinkedIn)<br>

 The website will include services provided, contact information, imdb profile, testimonials from previos employers/clients, previous films worked on and links to social media.
-It will not include a CV due to the niche area of work and relevance to projects worked on rather than employment history.

 The layout will be a continuous page, with clearly divided sections.
 There will be an extra 'about me' section which can be expanded into a new window.
 The decision to use one page is so that the information is presented in a clear and simple way.
 Including an about me allows for the emplyer to view the potential employee in a more personal way, as this is a self-employed person rather than a business.
 However, including too much personal information on the main page will clutter the clear and professional message and layout which we want to present.